1Zyke/Tool-Box/README.md

 3- View that accepts a person's name and determines the age of the person.
 Depending on the age it will show a message if it is a baby, child, youth, adult or elderly.
 Also, display an image related to the person's condition.

-4- View to accept a country in English and display all the universities in that country with their name and link to the official website.
+4- View to accept a country in English and display all the universities in that country (which is under maintenance) with their name and link to the official website.

 5- View that displays today's weather in the Dominican Republic.